RuochaoYan/a-plagiarism-detector/README.md

 ### Saving results

 In order to complete this assignment, your code will need to generate multiple files:
-1. A output file called "output1.txt" for the file "words1.txt", containing a comma-separated list of words found in that file
+1. A output file ("output1.txt") for "words1.txt", containing a comma-separated list of words found in that file
-2. A output file called "output2.txt" for the file "words2.txt", containing a comma-separated list of words found in that file
+2. A output file ("output2.txt") for "words2.txt", containing a comma-separated list of words found in that file
-3. A output file called "output3.txt" for the file "words3.txt", containing a comma-separated list of words found in that file
+3. A output file ("output3.txt") for "words3.txt", containing a comma-separated list of words found in that file
 4. A 3-line summary file (called results.txt) that contains the result of your analysis.
 The summary format is:

 Distance A*B:  N   (where N is the resulting dot-product you computed between A and B)